-They can be especially useful if your home has appreciated in value, and depending on your financial profile, you may be able to get a more competitive interest rate when you refinance.
+They can be especially useful if your home has appreciated in value, and depending on your financial profile, you may be able to get a more competitive interest rate when you refinance your mortgage.
 (We compare the pros and cons of HELOCs and cash-out refinances here.)

 The final option is a home equity loan.
 These loans are similar to HELOCs in that your home is used as collateral, keeping the interest rates low.
 The major difference is that a home equity loan gets you a lump sum rather than a line of credit to draw from.
 Home equity loans also come with a fixed interest rate rather than a variable one.

 Ready to take the next step in securing financing?
 Check out SoFi’s personal loan and cash-out refinancing options and check your rates within minutes.